-A good well-rounded Supply Chain Manager is always in high demand, but they are in scarce supply in my opinion!
+A good well-rounded Effective Supply Chain Manager is always in high demand, but they are in scarce supply in my opinion!
 You just need to look around how many jobs are available with title of “Supply Chain Manager”.

 I have worked as a Supply Chain Manager for 5 years in two entirely different businesses and in the process I have seen and worked with lot of Supply Chain Managers either as colleagues or Suppliers or sometime as Customers.
 There are several habits that many successful Supply Chain Managers have in common.
 Sometimes these habits form naturally, but they are more often than not the result of conscious effort.
 Here I discuss what effective Supply Chain Managers do to make themselves engaging, successful, and credible.